 This Chapter shall be known as the Medical Cannabis Cultivation Ordinance (MCCO).
-It is the purpose and intent of this Chapter to regulate the cultivation of cannabis intended exclusively for medical use (which may also be referred to herein as medical cannabis) within the unincorporated areas of Mendocino County in a manner that is consistent with current State law and with the State of California's future implementation of the Medical Cannabis Regulation and Safety Act ("MCRSA").
+It is the purpose and intent of this Chapter, together with complementary regulations found in Chapter 20.242 of the Mendocino County Zoning Code, to regulate the cultivation of cannabis intended exclusively for medical use (which may also be referred to herein as medical cannabis) within the unincorporated areas of Mendocino County in a manner that is consistent with current-State law and with the State of California's future implementation of the Medical Cannabis Regulation and Safety Act ("MCRSA").